neumino/neumino.github.io/movies.md

-### Shaun the Sheep: The Flight Before Christmas
+### Single All the Way
-*Released on 2021-12-03, vote average 6.9*
+*Released on 2021-12-02, vote average 6.4*

-Shaun&#39;s seasonal excitement turns to dismay when a farmhouse raid to get bigger stockings for the flock inadvertently leads to Timmy going missing.
-Can Shaun get Timmy back before he becomes someone else’s present?
+Desperate to avoid his family’s judgment about his perpetual single status, Peter convinces his best friend Nick to join him for the holidays and pretend that they’re now in a relationship.
+But when Peter’s mother sets him up on a blind date with her handsome trainer James, the plan goes awry.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/QtVCreYpNZY?enablejsapi=1&origin=http://blog.justonepixel.com"
-  frameborder="0"
-  allowfullscreen></iframe>

-### Sing 2
-*Released on 2021-12-01, vote average 7.8*

-Buster and his new cast now have their sights set on debuting a new show at the Crystal Tower Theater in glamorous Redshore City.
-But with no connections, he and his singers must sneak into the Crystal Entertainment offices, run by the ruthless wolf mogul Jimmy Crystal, where the gang pitches the ridiculous idea of casting the lion rock legend Clay Calloway in their show.
-Buster must embark on a quest to find the now-isolated Clay and persuade him to return to the stage.

-<iframe id="player"
-	type="text/html"
-	width="819"
-	height="460"
-  src="//www.youtube.com/embed/wo2myV-7la4?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/kCQxxqdowOg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>